 Scheer et al (2019) A chemical biology toolbox to study protein methyltransferases and epigenetic signaling.
 Nat.Commun.
 10 19 PMID: 30604761

 If you know of a relevant reference for UNC 1999, please let us know.

 View Related Products by Product Action

-Currently there are no citations for UNC 1999.
 Do you know of a great paper that uses UNC 1999 from Tocris?
-If so please let us know.
+Please let us know.